-9. Firearm - Possession: Firearm - Possession is possession of a firearm, incendiary device or explosive, or instrument designed to inflict serious bodily injury to any person unless authorized in conjunction with a college- approved activity or in a manner consistent

-10.Firearm - Use: Firearm - Use is use of a firearm, incendiary device or explosive, or instrument designed to inflict serious bodily injury to any person unless authorized in conjunction with a college-approved activity.

-Q. Fire Alarm - Misuse: Fire Alarm - Misuse is setting off a fire alarm or using or tampering with any fire safety equipment, except with reasonable belief in the need for such alarm or equipment.
+- 1. Firearm Possession: Firearm Possession is possession of a firearm, incendiary device or explosive, or instrument designed to inflict serious bodily injury to any person unless authorized in conjunction with a college- approved activity or in a manner consistent with state law. - 2.
+Firearm Use: Firearm Use is use of a firearm, incendiary device or explosive, or instrument designed to inflict serious bodily injury to any person unless authorized in conjunction with a college-approved activity. - Q. Fire Alarm Misuse: Fire Alarm Misuse is setting off a fire alarm or using or tampering with any fire safety equipment, except with reasonable belief in the need for such alarm or equipment.